dirigeants/klasa/guides/Step By Step Guide/EditingFirstCommand.md

 +reload invite
 ```

-> Note: You can also do `+reload commands` to reload every single command at once if you edited multiple commands.
+> Note: You can also do `+reload commands` to reload all commands at once if you edited multiple commands.

 <!-- Insert Image Here -->